FBerding/aifeducation/README.md

   educational science.
 - Provides a graphical user interface (Aifeducation Studio), allowing people to work with AI without any coding skills.
-- Supports both ‘PyTorch’ and ‘Tensorflow’ as machine learning frameworks.
+- Supports ‘PyTorch’ as the core machine learning framework which is widely used in research.
-- Implements the advantages of the python library ‘datasets’ increasing computational speed and allowing the use of large datasets.
+- Implements the advantages of the python library ‘datasets’ increasing computational speed and allowing the use of large data sets.
 - Uses safetensors for saving models in ‘PyTorch’.
-- Supports the usage of trained models on both frameworks, providing a high level of flexibility.
 - Supports pre-trained language models from Hugging Face.
-- Supports BERT, RoBERTa, DeBERTa, Longformer, and Funnel Transformer for creating context-sensitive text embedding.
+- Supports MPNet, BERT, RoBERTa, DeBERTa, Longformer, and Funnel Transformer for creating context-sensitive text embedding.
 - Makes sharing pre-trained models very easy.
 - Integrates sustainability tracking.
 - Integrates special statistical techniques for dealing with data